symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

 Voting key
 ----------

 If your node is to be a :ref:`voting node <finalization>` it must link the voting key you generated above.
-The link is accomplished by announcing a :ref:`VotingKeyLink transaction <voting-key-link-transaction>`:
+The link is accomplished by announcing a :ref:`votingkeylinktransaction`:

 .. code-block:: symbol-cli